chedanix/robotics_projects/RoboND-Perception-Project/README.md

 # Overview
-The goal of the project is to detect and locate objects given RGB-D Point Cloud data.
+The goal of the project is to detect and locate objects given Point Cloud data from an RGB-D camera.
 The data is filtered and segmented using the Point Cloud Library (PCL).
 The techniques applied include RANSAC, DBSCAN, Voxel Grid Down-sampling Filter, etc. An SVM model is also trained using color histogram for object recognition.

 # Project Snapshots